Rickodesea/VkForge/README.md

 ## Todo

+- [ ] Add support for push constants.
 - [ ] Add support for subpass inputs.
 - [ ] Add support for Renderpass and earlier versions: Currently only support Vulkan >= 1.3 and Dynamic Rendering.
 - [ ] Platform abstraction: Allow users to pass a flag `vkforge --platform SDL3` with options like `Raylib`, `GLFW`, etc. VkForge will generate the code specific for the platform you want.